katabase/Data/README.md

 # Output Data - level 1

-This repository contains digitised manuscripts sale catalogs encoded in XML-TEI.
+This repository contains digitised manuscripts sale catalogs encoded in XML-TEI at level 1.

-This if the first level of encoding : the data have not been cleaned (level 2) or post-processed (level 3).
+The data have not been cleaned (level 2) or post-processed (level 3).

 ## Description of the data